 Skyline Trail Loop

 Skyline Trail Loop is the ultimate “choose your own adventure” trail with lots of trails that branch off to places like Myrtle Falls or the Nisqually Glacier!
-The main trail is a 6.2-mile loop that takes you to explore glacier views, lots of panoramic vistas, and even Sluiskin Falls.
+The main trail is a 6.2-mile loop that takes you to explore glacier views and panoramic vistas.
 This would be the perfect trail to spend all day exploring all that Mount Rainier has to offer!

 Naches Peak Loop

 From the parking lot at Tipsoo Lake you’ll find a few different trails you can take but Naches Peak is one of the best!
-It’s recommended to go clockwise since it’s a little easier and to get the best views while you’re hiking.
+I recommend going clockwise since it’s a little easier and to get the best views while you’re hiking.
 On the trail, you’ll come across 4 lakes and around the sides of Naches Peak.
 If the 3.3-mile loop isn’t long enough for you, you can extend your hike up to Dewey Lake for some great views of Mount Rainier!

 The Best Easily Accessible Mount Rainier Elopement Locations